-Design-Build Institute of America: Chair of Legal and Legislative Committee, Member of Transportation Markets Committee, Co-Chair of 2012 and 2014 Design-Build in Transportation conferences, Co-Chair of 2013 Design-Build Conference and Expo, Instructor of Contracts and Risk Management course
+Design-Build Institute of America: Member of Contract Documents Committee, Member of Transportation Markets Committee, Western Pacific Region Board Member, Co-Chair of 2012 and 2014 Design-Build in Transportation conferences, Co-Chair of 2013 Design-Build Conference and Expo, Instructor of Contracts and Risk Management course

 Honors & Recognitions